Try for free

 5. Good design is unobtrusive

-In much the same way, a beautifully designed digital interface can hide a crucial button, so we must ensure we keep our present day websites unobtrusive as well.
+Similarly, a beautifully designed digital interface can hide a crucial button, so we must keep our present-day websites unobtrusive.

 6. Good design is honest